Haripriya-23wh1a05g9/community_engage/README.md

-Got it!
-Here's the improved and professionally written GitHub project description for **🌟 Community Engage**, in the same clean and structured style as the *Recycle Smart* example:

----

 ## 🌟 Community Engage

 **Community Engage** is a web platform built to connect people through community events.
 It enables users to discover, participate in, and contribute to local events, while providing admins with powerful tools to manage and organize activities.
 Our mission is to encourage collaboration, learning, and social engagement in every neighborhood.

----

 ### 🔑 Features